Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

-Austin's rise in popularity began at the 1996 King of the Ring, where he won the tournament by defeating Jake "The Snake" Roberts.
+After several months of competing as a mid-card talent and doing little of note, Austin's rise in popularity began at the 1996 King of the Ring, where he won the tournament by defeating Jake "The Snake" Roberts.
 The win would prove to be an unexpected stroke of luck as Hunter Hearst Helmsley was originally scheduled to win the tournament, but he was legitimately punished for taking part in the Curtain Call incident before the tournament.
 At the time, Roberts was portraying a born-again Christian, which inspired Austin to ad-lib a famous promo during his post-win coronation, kayfabe mocking Roberts' religious faith and proclaiming the now-iconic catchphrase "Austin 3:16" as derision of the Bible verse John 3:16.
 At the conclusion of this same promo, he further ad-libbed the line, "And that's the bottom line, cuz Stone Cold said so."
 This was the first usage of the "bottom line" and "Austin 3:16", which eventually would become one of the most iconic catchphrases in wrestling history, and one of the best-selling T-shirts in WWE merchandise history.
 Years later, Austin would say of this moment, "It's like I got two at-bats and hit two grand slams."